Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

-Figure~\ref{Fig3:defect_unbinding}(a) shows that for non-aligning nematics, \(r_{nn}\) is significantly smaller than the free-defect expectation $r_{nn}^{\textup{free}}$ at low temperature, indicating tightly bound pairs.
-As fluctuations increase, \(r_{nn}\) approaches $r_{nn}^{\textup{free}}$, signaling unbinding.
-For $T^* \geq 0.05$, the backward protocol follows the same trend, with free defects becoming bound as the temperature is lowered.
-Decreasing the temperature further causes \(r_{nn}\) to increase, as reducing fluctuations to this degree impairs defect mobility and slows the relaxation toward a defect-free equilibrium state accordingly [Fig.~\ref{Fig3:defect_unbinding}c].
-However, we see a persistent decrease in distance expected for slow coarsening dynamics.
-These findings match those of the flow-decoupled nematic [see App.
-Fig.~\ref{Fig5:dry_rnn}(c,d)].
+Figure~\ref{Fig3:defect_unbinding}(a) shows that for non-aligning nematics, \(r_{nn}\) is significantly smaller than the free-defect expectation $r_{nn}^{\textup{free}}$ at low temperature $T^*$, indicating tightly bound pairs.
+As \done{temperature is increased}, \(r_{nn}\) approaches $r_{nn}^{\textup{free}}$, signaling unbinding. \done{ In the backward protocol, this trend is reversed, with free defects becoming bound as the temperature is lowered.
+This rebinding is also evident from (c), which shows that after cooling, the nearest-neighbor distance $r_{nn}(t)$ is small and roughly constant over time.} These findings match those of the flow-decoupled nematic \done{[Fig.~\ref{Fig5:dry_rnn}(c,d) in App. \ref{app:dry_passive}].}

 For strain-rate--aligning nematics, the outcome is different.
 Here, \(r_{nn}\) remains close to the free-defect expectation across all temperatures and both protocols [Fig.~\ref{Fig3:defect_unbinding}b], and time traces reveal significant variability in the nearest-neighbor distance, even at the lowest temperatures [Fig.~\ref{Fig3:defect_unbinding}d], indicating a rough energy landscape that is only slowly explored through thermal fluctuations.
 The defect clustering analysis confirms these trends.
 Letting $l_{\max}$ denote the time average of $l_{\max}(t)$ (and similarly for $l_{\text{perc}}$), we see that in the non-aligning case, $l_{\max} \ll l_{\textup{perc}}$ at low temperature, reflecting tightly bound defect pairs.
-As temperature increases, the two curves merge, consistent with unbinding [Fig.~\ref{Fig3:defect_unbinding}e].
-Once again, these results echo those of the flow-decoupled nematic [see App.
-Fig.~\ref{Fig5:dry_rnn}a].
+As temperature increases, the two curves merge, consistent with unbinding [Fig.~\ref{Fig3:defect_unbinding}e]. \done{As revealed by the backward protocol, lowering the temperature reverses this process.} Once again, these results echo those of the flow-decoupled nematic \done{[Fig.~\ref{Fig5:dry_rnn}a in App. \ref{app:dry_passive}]}.
 In the aligning case, on the other hand, \(l_{\max}\) and \(l_{\text{perc}}\) coincide for all temperatures [Fig.~\ref{Fig3:defect_unbinding}f], showing that defects never form stable bound pairs.

+Finally, let us emphasize that the unbinding behavior of defects and its temperature dependence is independent of system size \done{[Fig.~\ref{Fig6:rnn_vs_L} in App. \ref{app:varying_systemsize}]}.